David Daggett: Life

 He was born in Attleboro, Massachusetts, December 31, 1764, the son of Thomas Daggett.
 The history of Daggett's family in Massachusetts is a distinguished one.
 The original Daggett, John, came over from England with Winthrop's company, in 1630, and settled in Watertown.

 At the age of 16, David enrolled at Yale College, entering the junior class two years early.
 It appears likely that he entered Yale rather than Harvard, which was closer, because his father's cousin had been an officer at Yale.
 He graduated with high honor in 1783 and then earned a master's degree.
 Daggett was in the same class with Samuel Austin, Abiel Holmes and John Cotton Smith.

 Upon receiving his master's degree, he received the unusual honor of having his commencement speech published.
 This marked the beginning of his reputation as a formidable orator.

 In 1786, at the age of 21, he married Ann Munson.
 They were married for 53 years, until she died in July 1839 at the age of 72.
 Daggett had 19 children, but only 14 lived any considerable time, and only three survived him.
 One son was clergyman Oliver Ellsworth Daggett.
 One daughter, Susan Edwards Daggett, married Chaplain of the Senate Reverend Sereno Edwards Dwight, son of the President of Yale, Timothy Dwight IV.

 After leaving Yale, he studied law under Charles Chauncey of New Haven (who later became a judge of the Superior Court).
 He supported himself by working as a butler and as a preceptor at Hopkins Grammar School.
 In January 1786, at the age of 21, he was admitted to the bar of New Haven County and immediately set up his own practice, turning down an offer to be a tutor at Yale.

 While in his 20s, Daggett published and sold the "confession" of Joseph Mountain, an African American executed publicly before a crowd estimated at 10,000 in New Haven for rape.

 Dagget was elected a member of the American Antiquarian Society in 1815.

-In November 1824, Daggett became an associate instructor of the New Haven Law School; and in 1826, he was appointed Kent Professor of Law at Yale.
+In November 1824, Daggett became an associate instructor of the New Haven Law School under Samuel Johnson Hitchcock; and in 1826, he was appointed Kent Professor of Law at Yale.
 He held these positions until health conditions forced him to resign.
 In the autumn of 1826, he received from Yale the honorary degree of LL.D.

 In May 1840, Daggett married Mary Lines, who was with him at the time of his death.
 He died in New Haven, Connecticut, and was interred at Grove Street Cemetery.